APPLY ONLINE AT CITY OF WACO JOBS

 Formal application, rating of education and experience, oral interview, reference and criminal background checks, work history and drug screens are required.
 In addition, job related tests may also be required.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.

-The job description does not constitute an employment agreement between the employer and employee is subject to change by the employer as the needs of the employer and requirements of the job change.
+The job description does not constitute an employment agreement between the City of Sherman and the employee and is subject to change by the City of Sherman as the needs of the City and requirements of the job change.